-You'll notice that you can still get access to the replacements, even though there are several of them.
+You'll notice that you can still get access to the replacements, even though there are more than one of them.

 2.3 Replacing things that may not be there

 The following code shows a situation where hpy may or may not be present depending on whether the guppy package is installed or not.